-- Licensed and unlicensed professional staff must be at least 18 years of age, have a high school diploma or equivalent according to the areas of competence as determined by degree, and have the required levels of experience as defined by State law and regulations and departmentally approved guidelines and certifications; - Effective six (6) months after publication date, staff must be at least three years older than any member served under 18 years of age.
+- 1. Licensed and unlicensed professional staff must be at least 18 years of age, have a high school diploma or equivalent according to the areas of competence as determined by degree, and have the required levels of experience as defined by State law and regulations and departmentally approved guidelines and certifications; - 2.
+Effective six (6) months after publication date, staff must be at least three years older than any member served under 18 years of age.
 Licensed individual practitioners with no documentation of having provided substance use services prior to December 1, 2015, are required to demonstrate competency via the Alcohol and Drug Counselor (ADC) exam, the Advanced Alcohol and Drug Counselor (AADC) exam, or the Examination for Master Addictions Counselor (EMAC).
 Any licensed individual practitioner who has documentation of providing substance use services prior to December 1, 2015, and within the scope of practice, is exempt from (ADC, AADC, EMAC) testing requirements.
 Organizational agencies are required to obtain verification of competency (passing of accepted examinations) or exemption (prior work history/resume, employer letter);

-- Staff can include the Office of Behavioral Health (OBH) credentialed peer support specialists who meet all other qualifications.
+- 3. Staff can include the Office of Behavioral Health (OBH) credentialed peer support specialists who meet all other qualifications.
 A peer specialist is a recommended position at all ASAM levels of care.
 A peer specialist is a person with lived experience with behavioral health challenges, who is in active recovery, and who is trained to assist others in their own recovery.
 The peer specialist uses his or her own unique, life-altering experience in order to guide and support others who are in recovery.
 This refers to individuals recovering from substance use disorders.
 Peer specialists work in conjunction with highly trained and educated professionals.
-They fill a gap by providing support from the perspective of someone who has first-hand experience; - The provider is prohibited from knowingly employing or contracting with, or retaining the employment of or contract with, a member of the direct care staff who has an alcohol or drug offense, unless the employee or contractor has completed his/her court-ordered sentence, including community service, probation, and/or parole and been sober per personal attestation for at least the prior two years; - Satisfactory completion of criminal background checks pursuant to the BHSP licensing regulations (LAC 48:I.Chapter 56), La R.S.
+They fill a gap by providing support from the perspective of someone who has first-hand experience; - 4.
+The provider is prohibited from knowingly employing or contracting with, or retaining the employment of or contract with, a member of the direct care staff who has an alcohol or drug offense, unless the employee or contractor has completed his/her court-ordered sentence, including community service, probation, and/or parole and been sober per personal attestation for at least the prior two years; - 5.
+Satisfactory completion of criminal background checks pursuant to the BHSP licensing regulations (LAC 48:I.Chapter 56), La R.S.
 40:1203.1 et seq., La R.S.
-15:587 (as applicable), and any applicable state or federal law or regulation; - Pass a TB test prior to employment; - Pass drug screening tests as required by agency's policies and procedures;

-- Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - Direct care staff must not have a finding on the Louisiana State Adverse Action List; - Complete AHA recognized First Aid, CPR and seizure assessment training.
+15:587 (as applicable), and any applicable state or federal law or regulation; - 6.
+Pass a TB test prior to employment; - 7.
+Pass drug screening tests as required by agency's policies and procedures; - 8.
+Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - 9.
+Direct care staff must not have a finding on the Louisiana State Adverse Action List; - 10.
+Complete AHA recognized First Aid, CPR and seizure assessment training.
 Psychiatrists, advanced practical registered nurses (APRNs)/clinical nurse specialists (CNSs)/physician assistants (PAs), registered nurses (RNs), and licensed practical nurses (LPNs) are exempt from this training.
-(Refer to Appendix D); - All direct care staff shall receive orientation and training for and demonstrate knowledge of the following, including, but not limited to: - Symptoms of opiate withdrawal; - Drug screen testing and collections; - Current standards of practice regarding opiate addiction treatment; - Poly-drug addiction; and - Information necessary to ensure care is provided within accepted standards of practice. - Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH prior to providing the service.
-(Refer to Appendix D).
+(Refer to Appendix D); - 11.
+All direct care staff must receive orientation and training for and demonstrate knowledge of the following, including, but not limited to: - a.
+Symptoms of opiate withdrawal;